balenaltd/handbook/Architecture-Calls.md

 ## Description

 Architecture calls take place several times a week (usually 2 or 3).
 It is the time and (virtual) place where we generally try to come up with an action plan to tackle non-trivial technical issues across the resin.io platform.
-This call is usually technically oriented and the subjects range from resin.io backend, devices, cli tools etc. Everyone in the resin.io team is welcome to join.
+This call is usually technically oriented and the subjects range from resin.io backend, devices, cli tools etc. Everyone in the balena team is welcome to join.

 ### Process overview